 Studio banter

 Stu Holden is outstanding and one of the top analysts of soccer in the United States, but the rest of the Turner studio analyst team was largely subpar when compared to the ensemble cast CBS has assembled.
-This might explain why Abdo visibly struggled at times with Turner, but was dialed-in and impressive in her first two days on the job at CBS.
+This might explain why Abdo visibly struggled at times with Turner.
+Even then, her studio work showed her dialed in during his first two days at CBS.

 Micah Richards had a poor first day, perhaps out of partiality to Manchester City.
 But he bounced back with some very strong talking points in the pre match show Saturday.
 Carragher showed at times limitations in his knowledge of continental football on Friday, but was otherwise strong both days.
 Martinez and Schmeichel were on-point even if they sometimes struggled with timing and chemistry – elements that will no doubt come in time.